What Are Veins and What Do They Do?

 Veins that are found within the systemic circuit are responsible for carrying deoxygenated blood from all of the other parts of the body, aside from the lungs, to the heat, and that is when the pulmonary veins take over and oxygenate the blood.
 The majority of the veins in our body are systemic, and there are three main types: deep veins, superficial veins, and connecting veins.

 The veins found in our muscles and around the bones are referred to as deep veins.
 These are the veins that often have those one-way valves that are meant to prevent blood from flowing backward.
-Deep veins are compressed but other surrounding muscles, which helps keep the blood flowing in the right direction.
+Deep veins are compressed but other surrounding muscles, which help keep the blood flowing in the right direction.

 Superficial veins are found within the fatty layer under the skin.
 Sometimes these veins also have one-way valves, but what makes them different from deep veins is that they are not located close to any muscle.
-That means that there is no compression or pressure helping to move the blood along through the veins much more quickly, and results in much slower moving blood.
+That means that there is no compression or pressure helping to move the blood along through the veins much more quickly and results in much slower moving blood.

 Connecting veins basically act as a liaison between the deep veins and the superficial veins.
 The blood that moves through superficial veins flows through the connecting veins in order to reach the deep veins.
 The valves of connecting veins only move one way, however, so while blood can flow from the superficial veins to the deep veins, it cannot flow from the deep veins back to the superficial veins.